 The Structure and Motion Laboratory is part of the Comparative Physiology and Medicine Research Programme at the Royal Veterinary College.
-With state of the art facilities and multidisciplinary expertise, it is perhaps unsurprising that the laboratory has an international reputation for excellence.
+With state of the art facilities and multidisciplinary expertise, the laboratory has an international reputation for excellence.

 The head of the lab is Professor Alan Wilson.